 If you’ve already got a video — or a collection of photos — that you’d like to turn into a GIF, GIF Toaster can help.
 This free app lets you turn existing content on your phone into sharable GIFs, all in just a few taps.
 It has the ability to crop images if necessary.
 Note that with this and other apps, you will need to make sure that the app is enabled to access the photos on your phone.

 GIF Me is a simple and straightforward GIF maker app.
 This application lets you quickly record a GIF and share it with anyone.
-You can also import videos taken earlier, or put some photos together to make a slideshow GIF.
-Tools include changing animation speed, adding text or sticker, applying filters, and more.
+You can open videos from your camera roll and turn them into GIFs, or edit some pictures together to create a fun slideshow.
+The app lets you adjust the speed of your GIFs, add some filters, and edit your images with texts or stickers, among other features.
 Results can be shared easily, making this a great all-around tool for creating GIFs on your phone.
 Available for both iOS and Android.

 Video to GIF – GIF Maker

 Anyone who uses mostly video on their smartphone should check out this app.
 Made specifically for iOS, it converts local and iCloud videos into GIFs.
 It can also work with videos that you’ve just shot and YouTube.
 This app does more than turn videos into GIFs.
 You can use it to turn photos into GIFs by adding animated text.
 The app even lets you share your GIFs to Facebook and Instagram directly.